fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 In the latter part of the year I really lost the energy to attempt to stay on top of all the blog posts I get by RSS, or to write on my blog.
 This was a bit of a change – I’m usually pretty excited and motivated in that regard.

-## Health and outlook
+## Health and mood

+Physical health fine.
+Weight OK.
+Clean bill of health at december dental check-up.
+I can’t remember being ill too often, although being in bed with the cold on my birthday was a bit of a damp squib.
+Could always be fitter but physically all’s well.

+As for mood and mental resilience, that’s a bit more complicated.

-I’ve noticed myself changing.
-Things I used to want to do or go to, I now don’t.
-I’m OK with this.
+I’ve noticed changes.
+Some situations I used to be comfortable in, I’m now not.
+Some things I used to want to do or go to, I now don’t.
+Generally I’m OK with this.

+More concerning is the slightly-too-regular occurence of low mood and low energy.

 Mental health wasn’t always great, and this needed to be (and has been) acknowledged.